ahmad420/FINAL_PROJECT_2022-2023/README.md

 - Firebase

 ### Installation and Setup
--Clone the repository.
+- Clone the repository.
-**git@github.com:ahmad420/FINAL_PROJECT_2022-2023.git **
+**git@github.com:ahmad420/FINAL_PROJECT_2022-2023.git**
--Navigate to the project directory.
+- Navigate to the project directory.
 **cd ./be-smart-frontend**
--Install the dependencies.
+- Install the dependencies.
 **npm install**
--Start the development server.
+- Start the development server.
 **npm start**
-Open a web browser and navigate to http://localhost:3000 to access the application.
+- Open a web browser and navigate to http://localhost:3000 to access the application.

 ### Contributing
 Contributions are welcome.